integritee-network/book/src/remote_attestation.md

    * IAS certificate
    * IAS signature over above body

-Any user can now verify IAS signature and MRENCLAVE (given the Integritee enclave can be built deterministically).
+Any user can now verify the IAS signature and MRENCLAVE (given the Integritee enclave can be built deterministically).
 See the [example](https://github.com/rodolfoams/sgx-retrieve-identity/blob/5be913b96b2a6e5a0e1158ad169b977507291faa/Makefile#L253) how you can extract MRENCLAVE after building the enclave

-The worker can now publish his sealing pubkey, signed with its enclave-individual signing key stated in the quote.
+The worker can now publish his sealing public key, signed with its enclave-individual signing key stated in the quote.

-workers will repeat remote attestation in reasonable regular intervals (i.e. once per month)
+Workers will repeat remote attestation in reasonable regular intervals (i.e. once per month)

 ### Enclave Registry On-Chain